princekhera/Healthcare-NLP-Intelligence-System/README.md

 * Built full pipeline: training → inference → UI
 * Added explainability (rare in beginner projects)
 * Designed with real healthcare applications in mind

----

-If you want, I can also:

-* tailor this for your CV (1–2 killer bullet points)
-* help you write a GitHub description that gets attention
-* or clean up your repo structure so it looks top-tier

-Just tell me 👍